Chaitalykundu/Web-Development/01-HTML/Questions.md

 1. What is link
 2. Which tag is used to insert any link
 3. What is anchor tag
+4. Can links be internal
-4. Which attribute is most important in anchor tag?
+5. Which attribute is most important in anchor tag?
 If this tag is not there then what will happen
-5. What is the specification of img tag
+6. What is the specification of img tag
-6. How to use Image as a Link
+7. How to use Image as a Link
-7. How to Link to an Email Address
+8. How to Link to an Email Address
-8. How to use Button as a Link
+9. How to use Button as a Link
-9. How to create bookmark
+10. How to create bookmark
-10. How can we open a link in a new tab
+11. How can we open a link in a new tab

 &nbsp;